Is Walking Really Beneficial?

 Helps prevent diseases.

 This is a good reminder.
 We all need to keep in mind that walking and other moderate exercise protects against health complications including heart disease, diabetes, dementia, peripheral artery disease, obesity, and even cancer.
-Walking can also help lower the weight and blood pressure of those who diabetes.
+Walking can also help lower the weight and blood pressure of those who have diabetes.

 Good for your brain.